ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 }
 {% endhighlight %}

-If you want to compare your code with the master lab code, you can find it [in the __ThingLabs - Thingy4Windows__ Github repo here](https://github.com/ThingLabsIo/Thingy4Windows/blob/master/Thingy/Thingy/StartupTask.cs).
+If you want to compare your code with the master lab code, you can find it in the __ThingLabs - Thingy4Windows__ Github repo [here](https://github.com/ThingLabsIo/Thingy4Windows/blob/master/Thingy/Thingy/StartupTask.cs).

 # Run the App on a Device
-As in the previous lab, you will build the application locally and then deploy it to the RPi2 and open a remote debugging session using Visual Studio.
+As in the previous lab, you will build the application locally and then deploy it to the Raspberry Pi 2 and open a remote debugging session using Visual Studio.

 1. Ensure __ARM__ is selected in the _Solution Platforms_ drop-down list in the toolbar
 2. Select __Remote Machine__ from the _Device_ list in the toolbar.

 ![Select ARM](/images/workshops/thingy-4-windows/target_remote_machine.png)

-You will be prompted with the _Remote Connections_ dialog.
+3. You will be prompted with the _Remote Connections_ dialog.
 You can select your device in one of two ways:

-1. Select your device from the list of _Auto Detected_ devices, __OR__
+* Select your device from the list of _Auto Detected_ devices, __OR__
-2. Type in the __device name__ or __IP address__ into the _Manual Configuration_ text box (set the _Authentication Mode_ to __Universal (Unencrypted Protocol)__) and click __Select__.
+* Type in the __device name__ or __IP address__ into the _Manual Configuration_ text box (set the _Authentication Mode_ to __Universal (Unencrypted Protocol)__) and click __Select__.

 ![Select your device](/images/workshops/thingy-4-windows/find_remote_machine.png)

->NOTE: You can verify or modify these values by navigating to the project properties (double-click the Properties node in Solution Explorer and click on the Debug tab on the left.
+>NOTE: You can verify or modify these values by navigating to the project properties.
+This can be accomplished by double-clicking the Properties node in Solution Explorer and clicking on the Debug tab on the left.

-1. Now press __F5__ to run the application and you should see (in the _Output_ window) it building locally and then deploying on the RPi2.
+4. Now press __F5__ to run the application and you should see (in the _Output_ window) it building locally and then deploying on the Raspberry Pi 2.

 Once the application is deployed and running, try changing the amount of light the light sensor is exposed to.
 As it gets darker, the LED should glow brighter (it will glow brightest in complete darkness).
 When there is enough light, the threshold will be surpassed and the LED will turn off completely.

 # Conclusion &amp; Next Steps
 Congratulations!
 You have created the ThingLabs Thingy&trade;.
-In the following labs you will use the Thingy to connect to Azure IoT services and track all of this data.
+In subsequent labs you will use the Thingy to connect to Azure IoT services and track all of this data.
 The concepts you learned in this lab are:

 1. Working with multiple sensors and actuators.
 2. Maintaining state while constantly polling sensors for state changes.